Sweden - Gender equality

 - Sexual and reproductive health and rights (SRHR).

-In addition to mainstreaming gender equality across its ODA programming, Sweden adopted its first ODA strategy for gender equality and women’s empowerment in May 2018.
-The strategy focuses on the full enjoyment of human rights by all women and girls, (including through work on normative frameworks, discrimination, gender-based violence, safety, and security for actors and organizations that promote gender equality) and increased access and use of sex-disaggregated data and research.
-It is backed by a funding envelope of SEK1.0 billion (US$115 million) between 2018 and 2022.
-This envelope only includes funding for projects directly under the new gender strategy; gender-focused funding overall will continue to be much higher, due to Sweden’s strong emphasis on gender mainstreaming.
+Sweden mainstreams gender equality into its ODA programming, ensuring that every project incorporates a gender lens.
+In May of 2018, Sweden adopted its first development cooperation strategy for global gender equality and women's and girls' rights.
+The strategy focuses on the full enjoyment of human rights by all women and girls, (including through work on normative frameworks, discrimination, gender-based violence (GBV), safety, and security for actors and organizations that promote gender equality) and increased access and use of sex-disaggregated data and research.
+It is backed by a funding envelope of SEK1.0 billion (US$106 million) for 2018-2022.
+This envelope only includes funding for projects directly under the new gender strategy; gender-focused funding overall will continue to be much higher, due to the gender mainstreaming approach.

 In addition to its bilateral funding, Sweden partners with multilateral organizations on gender equality, and is a large contributor to the United Nations (UN) system.
-It is the largest contributor in total resources to UN Women (according to the OECD DAC), and the fourth-largest donor to the UN Populations Fund (UNFPA), with whom it has signed a multi-year contributions agreement of US$286 million for 2018 to 2021 (see sector Global Health).
-In line with its feminist foreign policy, Sweden strongly focuses on SRHR, and supports initiatives such as ‘She Decides’ (see sector Global Health).
+It is the largest contributor in total resources to UN Women, and the third-largest donor to the UN Populations Fund (UNFPA), with whom it has signed a multi-year contributions agreement of US$286 million for 2018-2021 (see sector Global Health).
+In line with its feminist foreign policy, Sweden strongly focuses on SRHR and supports initiatives such as 'She Decides' (a fund established by the Netherlands to counter the anticipated impact of cuts in US funding to SRHR programming in 2017).

-Sweden is the second-largest donor to gender equality as a principal goal
+Sweden is the fourth-largest donor to gender equality as a principal goal

-When looking at projects and programs that target gender equality as a principal goal, Sweden is the second-largest donor in absolute term (after the US) in 2018, spending US$624 million, punching well above its weight.
-This corresponds to 20% of Sweden’s total bilateral allocable ODA, putting it in second place in relative terms as well (following Spain) and well above the DAC average (6%).
+When looking at projects and programs that target gender equality as a principal goal, Sweden is the fourth-largest donor in absolute terms, spending US$537 million in 2019, behind only the US, the UK, and the EU.
+In relative terms, this corresponds to 18% of Sweden’s total bilateral allocable ODA, putting it behind Spain in second place and well above the DAC average (6%).

-Funding for projects with a principal gender focus has steadily and significantly increased since 2015, rising from US$380 million to US$624 million (+41%) in 2018.
-In the same period, funding for projects with a ‘significant’ gender focus increased from US$1.6 billion to US$2.0 billion (+27%).
+Swedish funding for projects with a principal gender focus has steadily increased since 2015, with the exception of 2019 when it dropped to US$537 million from US$589 million in 2018.
+Funding for projects with a ‘significant’ gender focus has, however, maintained its upward trajectory, increasing from US$1.5 billion in 2015 to US$2.0 billion (+36%).

-The remainder of Sweden’s bilateral allocable ODA (US$452 billion or 14%) was spent on projects that did not target gender at all, while US$77 million (2%) was not screened against the gender marker in 2018.
-This is a low proportion compared to other members of the DAC: in 2018, the DAC average for bilateral ODA that had not been screened against the gender policy marker stood at 11%.
+The remainder (US$460 billion or 15%) of Sweden’s bilateral allocable ODA in 2019 was spent on projects that did not target gender at all.
+This is a low proportion compared to other members of the DAC: in 2019, the DAC average for bilateral ODA not targeted toward gender equality stood at 46%.

-MFA leads Sweden’s feminist foreign policy; Sida manages implementation
+MFA leads Sweden’s feminist foreign policy; Sida manages the implementation